corbado/passkeys-supabase/README.md

 ### 2.1.
 Configure Corbado project

-Please follow steps 1-4 on our [Getting started](https://docs.corbado.com/overview/getting-started) page to create and configure a project in the [developer panel](https://app.corbado.com).
+Please follow steps 1-4 on our [Getting started](https://docs.corbado.com/overview/getting-started) page to create and configure a project in the [Corbado developer panel](https://app.corbado.com).
 Use `http://localhost:19915` as origin in step 4.

-Next, follow steps 4-6 on our [Web component guide](https://docs.corbado.com/integrations/web-component#4.-define-application-url) and set the application URL to `http://localhost:19915/login`, the redirect URL to `http://localhost:19915/profile` and the relying party ID to `localhost`.
+Next, follow steps 4-6 on our [Web component guide](https://docs.corbado.com/integrations/web-component#4.-define-application-url) and set the Application URL to `http://localhost:19915/login`, the Redirect URL to `http://localhost:19915/profile` and the Relying Party ID to `localhost`.

-In the [integration mode settings](https://app.corbado.com/app/settings/integration-mode), make sure you have selected `Webcomponent` under Integration and `Yes` under User base.
+In the [integration mode settings](https://app.corbado.com/app/settings/integration-mode), make sure you have selected `Web component` as integration mode and selected `Yes` as existing user base.

 Lastly, configure the [webhooks](https://app.corbado.com/app/settings/webhooks) as seen in the image:
 <img width="1245" alt="image" src="https://github.com/corbado/example-webcomponent-supabase/assets/23581140/5c39a731-2232-442b-9227-74c295d5f1ea">